-The ADT7460 uses pulse width modulation (PWM) to control fan speed.
+The ADT7463 uses pulse-width modulation (PWM) to control fan speed.
 This relies on varying the duty cycle (or on/off ratio) of a square wave applied to the fan to vary the fan speed.
 The external circuitry required to drive a fan using PWM control is extremely simple.
-A single MOSFET is the only drive device required.
+A single NMOSFET is the only drive device required.
 The specifications of the MOSFET depend on the maximum current required by the fan being driven.
-Typical notebook fans draw a nominal 170 mA, so SOT devices can be used where board space is a concern.
+Typical notebook fans draw a nominal 170 mA, and so SOT devices can be used where board space is a concern.
 In desktops, fans can typically draw 250 mA to 300 mA each.
-If the user drives several fans in parallel from a single PWM output or drives larger server fans, the MOSFET needs to handle the higher current requirements.
-The only other stipulation is that the MOSFET should have a gate voltage drive, V{GS} < 3.3 V, for direct interfacing to the PWM_OUT pin.
-VGS can be greater than 3.3 V as long as the pullup on the gate is tied to 5.0 V. The MOSFET should also have a low on resistance to ensure that there is not significant voltage drop across the FET.
-This would reduce the voltage applied across the fan and, therefore, the maximum operating speed of the fan.
+If you drive several fans in parallel from a single PWM output or drive larger server fans, the MOSFET needs to handle the higher current requirements.
+The only other stipulation is that the MOSFET should have a gate voltage drive, $V{GS} < 3.3 V$ for direct interfacing to the PWM_OUT pin.
+V{GS} can be greater than 3.3 V as long as the pull-up on the gate is tied to 5 V. The MOSFET should also have a low on resistance to ensure that there is not significant voltage drop across the FET.
+This reduces the voltage applied across the fan and therefore the maximum operating speed of the fan.

-Figure 40 shows how a 3-wire fan can be driven using PWM control.
+Figure 40 shows how a 3-wire fan may be driven using PWM control.